Why One Breast Cancer Survivor Risked Her Life to Have a Baby

 Like many young couples, Stephanie Gilman and her husband, Jacob, decided together when she should go off the pill in order for them to have a child.
 But unlike most couples, this decision was fraught with potential life-and-death consequences.
 Instead of a birth control pill, Gilman would stop taking Tamoxifen, the potentially life-saving drug she had been on for two years since completing treatments for breast cancer.
 “I knew I’d always wanted a child, but that meant I had to stop my hormone treatment,” recalls the 32-year-old Toronto-based writer, who was diagnosed when she was 28.
 “I didn’t know what risks there would be because there aren’t any significant studies that look at this.
 I felt like I was weighing my life against the other life I had always dreamed of, which included being a mother.
 Making that decision was extremely difficult, but my husband and I decided together because we both realized that having a child was a part of our life we weren’t willing to give up.
 For me, it was worth whatever risk I was taking.”

-On November 8, 2016, Gilman gave birth to Ezra Theodore.
-They chose Ezra because it means “helper” and Theodore because it means “divine gift.”
+On November 8, 2016, Gilman gave birth.
 On February 22, 2017, she will walk the runway at the annual Well Dressed for Spring fundraiser for the Wellspring Cancer Support Foundation at the Bloor Street Holt Renfrew in Toronto.
 As tickets are currently sold out with a wait list, we invite you to watch the show via our Facebook page where we’ll be live streaming straight from the front row.

 Watch Gilman talk about her experience in the video below.